What is the average internet bill for NBN?

 Home wireless broadband average internet bill

-Based on survey results from our 2025 Most Satisfied Customer rating for home wireless broadband, the average internet bill for home wireless broadband was around $73 per month ($876 per year), up from $71 per month in 2024.
+Based on survey results from our 2026 Most Satisfied Customer rating for home wireless broadband, the average internet bill for home wireless broadband was around $73 per month ($876 per year), with 2025 also recording an average of $73 per month, which was up from $71 per month in 2024.

 One of the more popular NBN alternatives, home wireless broadband (sometimes referred to as home wireless, 5G home internet or 4G home internet) can be a slightly cheaper alternative to NBN.
 What you’ll pay can depend on whether you choose 5G or 4G internet, along with your plan’s data inclusions and any speed caps.